Billie Eilish: Style

-Public image
+Media image

 Much of the media attention surrounding Eilish has revolved around her fashion style, which consists primarily of baggy, oversized clothing.
 In 2017, she said she likes dressing out of her comfort zone to feel like she grabs the attention of everyone around her.
 She tries to be "really different from a lot of people" and dresses opposite to what others wear.
 Aiming to "look memorable", Eilish said that she "proved to people that [she's] more important than they think" and likes being "kind of intimidating, so people will listen up".
 In 2019, she said: "Over time it's kind of become a thing, 'Billie Eilish, the creepy, weird, scary girl.'
 And I don't like that.
 It's lame.
 I just don't want to stay one thing."

 In May 2019, Eilish appeared in a Calvin Klein advertisement, where she mentioned that she dresses in baggy clothes to prevent people from judging her body.
 In a March 2020 live show in Miami, as part of the Where Do We Go?
 Tour, she premiered Not My Responsibility, a short film which addresses her experiences of body shaming.
 Not My Responsibility was uploaded to Eilish's YouTube channel in May 2020.

 Eilish was on the cover of the June 2021 issue of British Vogue.
 The photoshoot by Craig McDean featured her dressed in lingerie, specifically focused on corsets.
 Eilish made her first appearance at the Met Gala in 2021, which had the theme "In America: A Lexicon of Fashion", wearing an Oscar de la Renta gown under the condition that the fashion house would permanently end its use of real fur.
 Though the dress was inspired by the original Barbie doll, fashion critics observed its likeness to Golden Age star Marilyn Monroe, who wore a tulle de la Renta gown in the early 1950s.

+In early February 2022, Eilish reached 100 million followers on Instagram, making her the youngest person to do so, at 20 years old.
+As of August 2026, she is within the top 35 most-followed Instagram accounts of all time.
+In March 2021, Eilish uploaded a photo debuting her new blonde hair, which ended up breaking the record for the fastest Instagram post to reach one million likes, in about six minutes.
+In May, she broke her own record by posting the cover of her collaboration with British Vogue, which reached the milestone in under six minutes.
+Both posts were, at one point, in the top three and top five most-liked Instagram posts of all time, respectively.
+From April 4 to April 5, 2024, Eilish gained over eight million followers, breaking the record for the most followers gained in 24 hours by a woman.

+With over 75 million followers on TikTok, Eilish is the 13th most-followed individual on the platform.